AndyITZ1/revnotes/WeeklyNotes/Week5.md

 ### What are disadvantages to using React?
 - React is updated frequently, so **concerns about forward compatibility** should be taken into account when version changes.
 This does not just refer to syntax changes in React but also how reliable are sources if the React used in the sources are outdated.
 - React while being flexible, it **can have many moving parts in a bigger React application** meaning that to understand how an application works we have to understand the anatomy of it and how everything works together.

+### What is the React Virtual DOM?
+- When rendering components from a React application, we interject these components into the root HTML element which is what is displayed on our page.
+However this process, requires that we manipulate the DOM (Document Object Model) which is the tree layout structure that shows how an HTML page is setup and is usable to JS/TS through the `document` object.
+When we manipulate the DOM it can be **time consuming**, **resource intensive**, and overall we have to re-render the DOM, which means we basically reload all pieces of the DOM with each edit to the DOM.
+This results in a slow process issue as doing one thing to edit DOM results in the whole DOM being rebuilt or reloaded for at least the same elements and the addition of one change.
+- To work around the inefficiency of manipulating the DOM, React has a corresponding **virtual DOM** for every DOM object.
+A **virtual DOM** object has the same properties as the real DOM object, but it lacks the power to directly change what's on the screen.
+However this is the benefit, as manipulating the virtual DOM is much faster and nothing is drawn onscreen.
+The reason why we want to edit the virtual DOM object is that we want to record all the changes and update when rendering a JSX element into it.
+After we record the change, a pre-update version of the virtual DOM is used to compare with the newly changed virtual DOM, this lets React know what DOM objects have changed (this is called **diffing**).
+With this information, React can update only the necessary parts of the actual DOM to reflect the changes from adding a JSX element instead of having to rebuild or reload every DOM object.
+In terms, a virtual DOM is a lightweight copy of the actual DOM that allows recording of changes made to a DOM by adding a JSX element.
+The actual updating of the real DOM is only done once React figures out the necessary changes that need to be made to the DOM.

+### What is TSX (TypeScript XML)?
+- TypeScript XML or TSX is used to create the template or the view for React components.
+It looks like HTML when written, but has it owns syntax.
+TSX code is what is injected into the virtual DOM, and then displayed on the browser.
+- For our TSX elements that need to be returned for one component to be displayed, we wrap all the "returned" elements in one element.
+The reason why we do this is that when React tries to create all the TSX elements for a component it expects to only create one element and not multiple at the same level.
+Which can cause a React syntax error to pop up.
+To avoid this error we wrap all TSX elements into one element and this element can be like a div or a React.Fragment.
+- Depending on whether you use a div or React.Fragment, you may add an extra DOM element (div).

 ### What is a single page application (SPA)?
 - A SPA is web application that fits on a single page in the browser.
 This means that with a single page load the browser will retrieve all the necessary JavaScript/TS, HTML, and CSS code.
 When we **navigate** between pages, the content of the page is changed however this is being without refreshing the whole page.